bgentry/lock-smith/readme.md

 # Locksmith

 **This software is beta quality.
-Check back later to hear battle testing results**
+Check back later for production quality.**

 A library of locking algorithms for a variety of data stores.
 Supported Data Stores: